About CGNI

 Since then, the Games have been conducted every four years.
 From 1930 to 1950 the Games were known as the British Empire Games, from 1954 until 1966 the British Empire and Commonwealth Games and from 1970 to 1974 they took on the title of British Commonwealth Games.
 It was the 1978 Games in Edmonton that saw this unique, world class, multi-sports event change its name to the Commonwealth Games.

-Northern Ireland has competed in sixteen of the eighteen Commonwealth Games beginning with the second games, held in 1934.
+Northern Ireland has competed in 20 of the 22 Commonwealth Games beginning with the second games, held in 1934.
 The team did not compete in 1930 (when there was a single team from Ireland) and in 1950.

 read more...